 Reheating Yorkshire puddings in the air fryer

-- Preheat the air fryer to 350°F (180°C).
+2. Preheat the air fryer to 180°C (350°C).

-- Reheat them in the air fryer for 1-2 minutes, checking that they are not getting too crisp.
+4. Reheat them for 1-2 minutes, checking halfway through to make sure they’re not getting too crisp.
+Or 3-5 minutes from frozen.

-- Remove them from the air fryer and serve hot.
+5. Remove them from the air fryer and serve hot.

 What to do with leftover Yorkshire puddings?

-If you’re stuck on what to do with your leftover Yorkshire pudding, then try some of these ideas:
+If you’re stuck on what to do with your leftover Yorkshire pudding, try some of these ideas:

-- Mix and match – Fill up your Yorkies with pork sausage, mustard, mashed potatoes, and peas, add a topping of onion gravy and you’ve got a meal fit for a king.
+• Stuffed Yorkshires: Fill up your Yorkies with pork sausage, mustard, mashed potatoes, and peas, add a topping of onion gravy and you’ve got a meal fit for a king.

-- Go greek – Stuff a little bit of salad, some pickles, falafel, and tahini inside and you’re good to go.
+• Go Greek: Stuff a little bit of salad, some pickles, falafel, and tahini inside and you’re good to go.

 How to store Yorkshire puddings